Home

 Use a “mainstream” wine for cooking.
 It doesn’t have to be expensive.

-Final suggestion (I promise): use a good grade of beef and, if possible, natural or organic beef.
+Final suggestion (I promise): use a good grade of beef and, if possible, beef that is “natural.”
+(Not injected.
+Grain fed is fine.
+Drugs are not)

-My family and I have chosen to buy the best beef on the market (costly) but reduce the amount we consume regularly.
+My family and I (and the restaurant) have chosen to buy the best beef on the market (more costly).

-Yes, natural grass fed beef (even better, organic) is expensive, but it is the best for you and your family.
+Yes, "natural" fed beef is more expensive, but it is the best for you and your family.
 If you try a couple of steaks, you'll be a believer.

 Note: Assuming four portions from this recipe means each portion will have about 11 grams of carbohydrates.
 If you are interested in reducing your carbs, click the link to read more about it.